little boy's 2nd birthday with mom and dad

 Raising Little Boys and Thoughts on Andrew Yang’s ‘Why Boys and Men are Failing’ Episode

-As a mother of a 2 year old boy, Andrew Yang’s recent episode on his podcast ‘Forward’ piqued my interest; “Why Boys and Men are Failing”.
+As a mother of a 2-year-old boy, Andrew Yang’s recent episode on his podcast ‘Forward’ piqued my interest; “Why Boys and Men are Failing”.
 You can also watch the conversation between Yang and Zach Graumann on YouTube.

 I found this an odd and intriguing topic given our culture’s current conversations around male privilege and patriarchy.
 What could Andrew Yang possibly reveal about some kind of systemic failure when it comes to boys and men in our country?

 In a nutshell, the podcast episode is about how there are many boys and men in our country who are falling and failing in sad and even dangerous ways.
-And this really got me thinking about how to raise my little boy so that he could avoid a fate of what so many boys end up experiencing.
-So before I address my conclusions, I will summarize some of the key points Yang shares in “Why Boys and Men are Failing”.

 Andrew Yang on “Why Boys and Men are Failing”

-First, it’s important to acknowledge that Yang is primarily concerned with the typical or average American boy.
+First, it’s important to acknowledge that Yang is primarily concerned with the typical average American boy.
 He points out that “society pays a lot of attention to outliers”.
-For example, the male celebrities and executives in the media who are making more money than their female counterparts, really don’t generalize to the average boy or man.

 For example, Yang and Graumann discuss the following;

-• The typical boy is falling behind girls in primary school by a year and half in reading and writing
+• The typical boy is falling behind girls in primary school by a year and a half in reading and writing

-• Boys are more likely than girls to be suspended, held back and drop out of school
+• Boys are more likely than girls to be suspended, held back, and drop out of school

 • Boys are more likely than girls to get involved in crime, drugs and alcohol